lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 ## Cryptographic strength

-EDHOC-PSK provides a minimum of 64-bit security against online brute force attacks and, provided the PSK has sufficient entropy, a minimum of 128-bit security against offline brute force attacks.
-If the PSK entropy is lower, the effective offline security is limited by the entropy of the PSK.
+The cryptographic strength of EDHOC-PSK depends on the cipher suite.
+EDHOC-PSK provides a minimum of 64-bit security against online brute force attacks and a minimum of 128-bit security against offline brute force attacks.
 To break 64-bit security against online brute force, an attacker would on average have to send 4.3 billion messages per second for 68 years, which is infeasible in constrained IoT radio technologies.
 A successful forgery of the AEAD authentication tag in EDHOC-PSK breaks the security of all future application data derived from the session, while a forgery in the subsequent application protocol (e.g., OSCORE {{RFC8613}}) typically only breaks the security of the forged packet.

 ## Downgrade Protection